Pastel de nata: History

 Since the opening of Fábrica de Pastéis de Belém, the original recipe that inspired pastel de nata varieties is kept in a secret room.
 The Fábrica de Pastéis de Belém is, therefore, the only place in the world that produces the original pastry that inspired many variations commonly known as "pastéis de nata"; the shop is located just a short three-minute walk from the Jerónimos Monastery.
 The shop offers both takeout and sit-in services and sells over 20,000 pastéis a day.
-The tart is often sprinkled with canela (cinnamon).

-In 2009 The Guardian listed pastéis de Belém as one of the 50 "best things to eat" in the world.
+In 2009, The Guardian listed pastéis de Belém as one of the 50 "best things to eat" in the world.
 In 2011, following the result of a public vote, the pastry was announced as one of Portugal's Seven Wonders of Gastronomy, further cementing it as one of the country's most popular national dishes.